 - 1. Client-Centered Approach: Street outreach services embrace individual needs and choices.
 This entails: - a.
 Conducting individualized needs assessments - b.
 Informing participants about emergency shelters, temporary housing, and permanent housing options - c.
-Ensuring answers for Coordinated Entry questions are answered in HMIS and updating as necessary - d.
-Completing the full Coordinated Entry assessment with identified participants Facilitating connections to preferred permanent housing solutions - e.
+Referring eligible participants to Coordinated Entry housing priority lists - d.
+Facilitating connections to preferred permanent housing solutions - e.
 Addressing immediate physical requirements (meals, clothing, etc.) - f.
 Assisting participants in accessing eligible mainstream benefits and resources. - 2.
 Mobile Outreach Focus: Outreach efforts prioritize mobility, reaching participants on their terms, rather than expecting them to visit facilities. - 3.
 Engagement: The engagement process is vital in street outreach, especially when individuals are initially unwilling or uncertain about seeking assistance.
 Building trust and rapport through persistent follow-ups and check-ins is essential, while respecting individual autonomy and choice.
 Coordination with other outreach teams should be explored if a person refuses engagement. - 4.
 Long-Term Engagement and Participant Exit: Generally, outreach staff will remain committed to supporting individuals until they obtain permanent housing.
 Participants will be exited from the street outreach program when they have: - a.
 Secured permanent housing; or - b.
 Enrolled in other supportive services, such as CCS, CSP, and shelter case management services, and expressed no further desire to receive street outreach services.
-(Street outreach staff can continue to work with participants enrolled in other case management services if they meet the street outreach eligibility and wish to continue to work with street outreach.); or
+(Street outreach staff can continue to work with participants enrolled in other case management services if they meet the street outreach eligibility and wish to continue to work with street outreach.); or - c.
+Had no contact with outreach staff for a continuous period of 90 days, despite staff's efforts to connect.

-- c.
-Had no contact with outreach staff for a continuous period of 90 days, despite staff's efforts to connect. - 5.
-Coordinated Entry Hub: Street outreach staff who use HMIS may become mobile hubs in the CoC's Coordinated Entry (CE) system.
-Initial certification and ongoing training is required to ensure competency in conducting CE assessments. - 6.
+- 5. Coordinated Entry Hub: Street outreach staff who use HMIS may become mobile hubs in the CoC's Coordinated Entry (CE) system.
+Initial certification and ongoing training is required to ensure competency in conducting CE assessments and referring participants to the CoC's CE housing priority lists. - 6.
 Collaboration and Service Coordination: To enhance effectiveness and avoid duplication, street outreach teams actively participate in CoC's outreach case conferencing meetings and ensure timely HMIS entries.
 Refer to the most up-to-date HUD ESG Program HMIS Manual, specifically the Street Outreach section. - 7.
-Documentation and Eligibility: Prior to referral to a PSH program that requires chronic homelessness verification, the following documentation must be completed and submitted to the Coordinated Entry Manager within 60 days of Tier 2 prioritization: - a.
-Documentation of disability - b.
-Homelessness documentation: evidence of the length and frequency of homelessness consistent with HUD's chronic homeless definition
+Documentation and Eligibility: For chronically homeless individuals who are in the top 30 of the CoC's PSH list, street outreach teams working with the individuals will gather PSH eligibility documentation (i.e., history of homelessness and disability verification) and collect the Participant Interest Form.
+Completed documentation will be sent to the Coordinated Entry System Manager.
+For participants who are enrolled in both emergency shelter and street outreach, providers will collaborate to complete the documentation.